 Concerns and incidents will be assessed, rated and logged in the Child Safeguarding Register using deidentified language.
 The rating will determine how the risk is managed.

-Further detail on raising concerns and responding can be found in the Child Safeguarding Procedures.
+Further detail on raising concerns and incidents and responding can be found in the Child Safeguarding Procedures.

 ChildFund Australia is committed to preventing a person from contact with children through their work if they pose an unacceptable risk.
-Following a formal investigation, a confirmed breach of the Staff Code of Conduct will lead to disciplinary procedures which may involve termination of employment or contract.
+Following a formal investigation, a confirmed breach of the Child Safeguarding Policy (or the ChildFund Australia Code of Conduct, Child Safeguarding Code of Conduct or the Child Safeguarding Procedures) will lead to disciplinary action which may involve termination of employment or contract.
+During the process of investigation, staff members may be stood down or restricted from all duties, or those duties involving contact with children and beneficiaries, or be placed on leave with or without pay, and/or suspended from all duties related to their employment.

 ChildFund Australia assures that no action will be taken against those who inform of incidents or risks in good faith.
-However, anyone who wilfully informs using false information may be subject to possible consequences as per disciplinary procedures.
+ChildFund Australia’s whistleblower policy and procedure outlines that all reports and information provided to ChildFund will be treated with respect and confidentiality and that ChildFund will take steps to ensure that the whistleblower can report without fear of retaliation.
+However, anyone who wilfully informs using false information or accusations may be subject to disciplinary action.